Skip to content

 Getting some feedback, logging#

-Most of NePS will not print anything to the console.
-To view the progress of workers, you can do so by enabling logging through logging.basicConfig.
+NePS will not print anything to the console.
+To view the progress of workers, you can enable logging through python's logging.basicConfig.

 import logging